Highrise alternative investment skyscraper

 As well as being able to claim income tax relief for the year that the investment was made, through EIS carry back relief, should an investor instead wish to treat the 30% relief as if was made in the previous tax year (to suit personal tax panning circumstances) they can do so.

-For example: should an investor pledge £50,000 into an EIS investment opportunity, once their EIS3 certificate has been received (distributed upon the issuing of shares), they will be able to claim up to £15,000 of that sum back via a deduction from that or the previous tax year's income tax bill.
+Should an investor pledge £50,000 into an EIS investment opportunity, once their EIS3 certificate has been received (distributed upon the issuing of shares), they will be able to claim up to £15,000 of that sum back via a deduction from that or the previous tax year's income tax bill.

 Claiming EIS income tax relief is a relatively straightforward process that can be completed by either applying for and filing a self assessment tax return (should you pay tax solely through PAYE), or by entering the details of your EIS3 form upon completion of an annual tax return (if you are a business owner or self-employed).